Creative-Geek/Knitty/docs/QUICKSTART.md

 4. Click "Enhance My CV"
 5. Wait for processing (~30-60 seconds)
 6. Download your enhanced CV!

-### Using FastAPI:

-See the interactive API documentation at `http://localhost:8000/docs` for:
-- Request formats
-- Response schemas
-- Try-it-out functionality

 ## 🧪 Test It Works